Measuring Employee Engagement? It’s Time to Go Beyond a Sentiment Score

 When your employees talk, do you listen?

-Relying on annual employee surveys won’t provide enough data to effectively manage today’s culture-first work environment.
+Relying on annual employee surveys and sentiment scores won’t provide enough data to effectively manage today’s culture-first work environment.
 True engagement involves creating experiences employees feel part of and consulting them regularly.
 The annual employee survey has two core flaws that render the standard practice less effective and actionable than frequent check-ins:

 1. Real-time decisions require real-time data.